 Primula elatior is another English one; the Brits call it oxlip.
 It is taller than the cowslip and bears its showy, pale yellow flowers in loose clusters.
 Hardy to zone 4 it blooms very early and likes moist soil.

-Primula vulgaris is also native to Europe and has 10-12 inch tall stems topped with a cluster of single, soft yellow flowers.
+Primula vulgaris is also native to Europe and has 10- to 12-inch stems topped with a cluster of single, soft yellow flowers.
 It has many hybrid forms that come in a wide range of bright colors, most with a yellow eye.
 Hardy to zone 5. it needs afternoon shade, especially in the hottest days of summer and will need watering during droughts.

 Primula kisoana is an Asian species that has wide, fuzzy lobed leaves and small clusters of red, pink, or white flowers.
 It thrives in part shade and moist soil and is hardy to zone 2.
 It spreads by underground runners that are easily divided.